5 Simple Tips to Help You Keep Your Personal Data Safe and Secure!

 1. Don’t Give Out Your Information

 “Over time these scams have evolved from fake prizes/free money (free vacation, gift cards, Nigerian prince) to phony threats (debt collection, IRS lawsuits, FBI warrants).
-The methods to acquire your information have evolved from door to door salesmen to phone calls, emails, website links, and text messages.
+The methods to acquire your information have evolved from door-to-door salesmen to phone calls, emails, website links, and text messages.
 At the end of the day though, it’s all still the same.
 Someone you don’t know is trying to get something from you that they shouldn’t have,” says our HFS IT Department.

 2. Become a Password Pro

 It’s difficult to create a unique password for all of your accounts, but using the same passwords for every account leaves them highly vulnerable to hackers.
-Try utilizing a “passphrase” rather than your typical passwords.
+Try utilizing a “passphrase” rather than your typical password.
 This could be something such as a favorite song lyrics or a short quote that is easy for you to remember – use the first letter of each word in the phrase, in combination with numbers and special characters.
 Passwords are best when more than eight characters in length and that can’t be found in a dictionary.
 In general, you should avoid using information that can’t be easily guessed or found by someone, such as your children’s or pet’s names, and birthdays.
 Most importantly, avoid storing your passwords on your laptop or mobile device notes and saving passwords in your browser.

 3. Use Social Media Wisely